[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 could be the scribe's spelling and not the immigrant's correct name spelling.

-At this time, I am rather strongly convinced that the immigrant Adam
+At this time, I am convinced that the immigrant Adam who arrived in 1741

-who arrived in 1741 is our immigrant ancestor.
-The use of the "A" mark by him
+is our immigrant ancestor.
+The use of the "A" mark by him when he signed the

-when he signed the ship list and when he signed his will is very strong
+ship list and when he signed his 1768 Will is very, very strong piece of evidence

-Kerchner may have been the one killed at the Battle of Long Island in the
+This younger Adam Kerchner may have been the one likely killed at the Battle of

-Revolutionary War, where an Adam Kerchner was reported as missing after the
+Long Island in the Revolutionary War, where an Adam Kerchner was reported as

 Another point to be noted is the age factor.
 Our Adam appears to have been